-Fifteen years ago, I was stacking boxes on the night shift of a Melbourne warehouse, still convinced that life would finally start when I perfected it—when my bank balance, body‑mass index, résumé, and relationships all hit 100 percent.
+Many of us spend years convinced that life will finally start when we perfect it—when our bank balance, body‑mass index, résumé, and relationships all hit 100 percent.

 Perfectionism’s hidden toll